xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 ## Summary

 Hope this content was useful and you understood the importance of LPTS and its implementation on the platform.
-To summarize LPTS consists of 3 key portions:
+To summarize LPTS consists of 3 key functions:
 - Filtering of what can be punted and categorization of the flow.
 - Decides where the flow needs to go to: is it LC CPU or RP CPU
 - Policing of the flows. (per “flow” and per NPU)